Types

 • Type-locked variables: A variable that holds a string always holds a string

-• Value-based: All copies are deep, all comparisons by value
+• Value-based: All values are immutable, all comparisons by value

 • No null/undefined: Empty values are valid ("", [], [:]), but “no value” cannot exist